 Complete Your Real Estate Broker License Training in just 10 weeks

 - This Accelerated course provides a combination of online self-study (150 hours) and supplemental classroom instruction, and meets the Oregon Real Estate Agency pre-licensing criteria.

 - The Schedule consists of 10 Sessions.

 Frequently Asked Questions.

 Is this the class I need to become a licensed real estate broker?

 Yes.
 This course is approved by the State of Oregon Real Estate Agency (OREA) and meets education

 requirements to become a licensed real estate broker in Oregon.

 What books or other materials do I need to purchase for the Broker class?

 None.
 All materials are provided.
-The instructor will explain how the class works and give you information on how to access the online portion of the course.
-Plan to spend between 10 to 15 hours each week studying the online material.
+The instructor will explain how the class works.
+Plan to spend between 10 to 15 hours each week studying the material.